Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Alternating Optimization

 In \textbf{Algorithm \ref{algorithm_alternating_optimization}}, we denote $( \boldsymbol{p}^{(\ell)}, a^{(\ell)}, \boldsymbol{v} ^{(\ell)} )$ as the solution to problem (\ref{original_problem}) obtained in the $\ell$-th iteration, where the objective value is defined as

 Let $U ^{(\ell)} = U \left( \boldsymbol{p}^{(\ell)}, a^{(\ell)}, \boldsymbol{v} ^{(\ell)} \right)$, and substitute the current solution $( \boldsymbol{p}^{(\ell)}, a^{(\ell)}, \boldsymbol{v} ^{(\ell)} )$ into (\ref{original_problem}).
-Then, executing \textbf{Step 1-2-3} once again, we have {\allowdisplaybreaks[4]
+Then, executing \textbf{Step 1-2-3} once again, we have

 where the inequality (a), (b), and (c) comes from the fact that the continuous improvements of the transmit power allocation in \textbf{Step 1}, the receive scalar control in \textbf{Step 2}, and the combinatorial optimization of reflection design in \textbf{Step 3}, respectively.
 Therefore, the achievable hybrid rate is non-decreasing over the iterations.
 Meanwhile, owing to the finite power budget and bandwidth, the optimal hybrid rate has a limited upper bound.
-Aa a result, the sequence $\{ U ^{(\ell)} \}$ is capable to at least converge to a locally optimal solution of the original MINLP problem (\ref{original_problem}), if not an optimal one.
-In addition, the proposed algorithm can approach a converged solution within a limited number of iterations.}
+Thus, the sequence $\{ U ^{(\ell)} \}$ can at least converge to a locally optimal solution of the original MINLP problem (\ref{original_problem}), if not an optimal one.